ravachol/kew/docs/CONTRIBUTING.md

 # CONTRIBUTING

-## Welcome to kew contributing guide
+## Welcome to the contributing guide

 Thank you for your interest in contributing to kew!

+kew is developed on:
+https://codeberg.org/ravachol/kew - Issues, PR:s go here.

+Mirror:
+https://github.com/ravachol/kew - Still used for some workflows that haven't been migrated yet.

 ### Goal of the project